 The first method Quanta Technology used to forecast load is referred to as the Conventional method.
-Historical substation load data provided by SCE was normalized to a peak 1-in-2 year temperature for the region in order to place all distribution substation load data at the same reference temperature.35 These adjusted data were then used to compute horizon-year36 load
+Historical substation load data provided by SCE was normalized to a peak 1-in-2 year temperature for the region in order to place all distribution substation load data at the same reference temperature.3543 These adjusted data were then used to compute horizon-year3644 load growth based on curve-fitting.
+The growth in load was then adjusted further by considering an increase in load due to non-traditional developments (e.g., cannabis cultivation), as well as an increase in load due to incremental growth in residential density (i.e., more multi-family homes than single family homes are built).
+Growth of DERs was accounted for by considering that these resources are part of historic load data and considering that the historic trend of DER development will continue in the future.

-33 SCE participates in the CPUC's Distribution Forecasting Working Group to discuss, review, and approve, among other topics, the methodologies to disaggregate load and DERs to the distribution circuit level.

-34 See DATA REQUEST SET ED-Alberhill-SCE-JWS-4 Item A.
+3341 SCE participates in the CPUC's Distribution Forecasting Working Group to discuss, review, and approve, among other topics, the methodologies to disaggregate load and DERs to the distribution circuit level.
+3442 See DATA REOUEST SET ED-Alberhill-SCE-JWS-4 Item A.